Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Theoretical formalism

 We first determine the production point in the transverse plane $(x, y)$ by using the overlap of the thickness functions of the colliding nuclei, $T_{AB}(x, y; b) = T_A(x - b/2, y) T_B(x + b/2, y)$, with $b$ being the impact parameter of the nuclear collision.
 The thickness function is derived from the transverse density of nucleons within the Lorentz-contracted nuclei and is distributed following the Woods-Saxon density function~\cite{Miller:2007ri}.
 Then, we randomly assign an orientation within the transverse plane and a random rapidity value within the range $-2\leq y \leq 2$.
 While tracing the trajectory of the jet within the QGP, we calculate the integrated values of the necessary physical variables, which typically depend on the local temperature $T$ and fluid velocity $u$ until the jet exits the QGP phase, occurring at a pseudo-critical temperature that we choose to be $T_c=145$ MeV.
 These values of $T$ and $u$ are extracted from event-averaged hydrodynamic profiles~\cite{Shen:2014vra} that describe the evolution of an expanding droplet of liquid QGP in PbPb collisions at $\sqrt{s}=5.02$ ATeV, considering various centrality classes.
 Because parameters such as the fluid temperature are expressed in the local fluid rest frame, it is necessary to take into account the infinitesimal distance $\rmd x_F$ covered by the jet in this particular frame during each time increment $\rmd t$ in the laboratory frame.

 Ignoring numerical constants, the essential physical variables required are obtained through integration along the trajectory $\gamma(t)$ of a jet as follows:

 where the length $L(t)$ is the in-medium path of the jet up to time $t$.
-The dilution factor $(p\cdot u)/p^0$, with $p$ the four-momentum of the jet and $u$ the fluid four-velocity, arises in transport coefficients due a flowing medium~\cite{Baier:2006pt}.
+The dilution factor $(p\cdot u)/p^0$, with $p$ the four-momentum of the jet and $u$ the fluid four-velocity, arises in transport coefficients due to a flowing medium~\cite{Baier:2006pt}.
 We want to make clear that even though we account for fluctuations in the jet production point and orientation, we do not encode any additional fluctuations associated to the variations of the relevant quantities along the path of the jet.

 Central to the physics discussion of this work is the length-dependence of the coherence angle $\theta_c$.
 In Fig.~\ref{fig:thetac_dists} we show the distribution of the values of $\theta_c$ at RHIC energies, for AuAu collisions, for a few centrality classes.
 To obtain these distributions we have followed the procedure outlined above.
-Given that the impact parameter decreases with decreasing centrality class, the traversed lengths tend to decrease notably.
+Given that the impact parameter increases towards more peripheral collisions, the traversed lengths tend to decrease notably.
 This means that the typical value of $\theta_c$ increases with decreasing centrality.
 This is precisely what is seen in Fig.~\ref{fig:thetac_dists}.
 Due to the reduced center-of-mass energies used at RHIC, the initial temperature of the QGP is lower, and therefore it reaches $T_c$ earlier, reducing the typical traversed length $L$.
-This implies that, for a given centrality class, the typical values of $\theta_c$ at RHIC will be smaller than those at LHC.
+This implies that, for a given centrality class, the typical values of $\theta_c$ at RHIC will be larger than those at LHC.
 One can easily see that the $\theta_c$ distributions from Fig.~\ref{fig:thetac_dists} are of the type